nicoa47/4wins3loses/README.md

 A twist to the beloved 4 wins 2-player game.

 ## How to play
-To start the game, follow the link below: https://kricki.rocks/4wins3loses/
+To start the game, follow this link: https://kricki.rocks/4wins3loses/

 If it is your first time, you need to create an account.
 Just click "Start New Game" and then "Register New Player".
 Then you can choose a player from the list and challenge him/her to a match!